 A second major factor contributing to the success of the project is the unique triad of interests which are working together to bring the plans to fruition.
 These are the private sector, the public sector and a non-profit developer.
 The private sector involvement is led to Toledo Trust, the City's largest financial institution, which has been instrumental in obtaining private sector support, investment, and job commitments, and arranging financing for various project components.
-The bank's willing-ness to take a lead role and its excellent contacts throughout the business community have been extremely important.
+The bank's willingness to take a lead role and its excellent contacts throughout the business community have been extremely important.
 Also participating from the private sector are several Toledo corporations which have made commitments to establish light manufacturing facilities in the neighborhood and provide jobs for neighborhood residents.
 These include Owens-Illinois, Libbey-Owens-Ford, and Sheller-Globe Corporation.
 Their commitments, along with others now being actively pursued, will provide the employment base for a redeveloped community.
 Finally, an important private sector actor has been City Venture Corporation, a for-profit marketer of private sector expertise in urban development.
 One of City Venture's major stockholders, Control Data Corporation is making a substantial neighborhood investment in developing a Business and Technology Center, a small business incubator, and is also under contract to provide unique job training to neighborhood residents.
-The public sector is represented by the City of Toledo and its Department of Community Developis represented by the City of Toledo and its Department of Community Develop-ment, who have taken responsibility for all public improvements including housing, land acquisition, and street and utility upgrading.
+The public sector is represented by the City of Toledo and its Department of Community Development, who have taken responsibility for all public improvements including housing, land acquisition, and street and utility upgrading.
 The City's strong support for this project, led by the Mayor and the Community Development Director, has ensured that available public sector resources have been directed to the project.
 The state of Ohio is becoming actively involved in the project and is expected to provide support for several project components.
-Governor Rhodes recently expressed his strong endorsement of the Warren Sherman project and its concentual approach to urban endorsement of the Warren-Sherman project and its conceptual approach to urban development in letter to President Reagan, and Congressman Weber from Toledo's 9th District, and has taken an active interest in furthering the project.
+Governor Rhodes recently expressed his strong and or the Warren-Sharman project and its concentral approach to uphan endorsement of the Warren-Sherman project and its conceptual approach to urban development in letter to President Reagan, and Congressman Weber from Toledo's 9th District, and has taken an active interest in furthering the project.
 The third partner in the triad is the Toledo Economic Planning Council, a non-profit development corporation, which has served as overall project sponsor and is acting as developer of the 23 acre Warren-Sherman Industrial Park.
 This organization has served as an important project facilitator by providing a bridge between the public and private sectors who are jointly represented on its Board of Directors.
 The cooperation of all these participants has been one of the key ingredients to the project's success which has resulted in over \$30 million of private investment and an estimated 1,500 jobs within 5 years.